Frosty. Crisp. Refreshing. That’s Frosé!

 I know some of you are probably thinking, “What the heck is Frosé?”

 Well, the term Frosé, (pronounced FRO-zay) comes from the combination of the words frozen and rosé.
-And as far as names go, it’s quite accurate.
+And as far as names go, it’s pretty spot on.

-A Frosé is essentially frozen Rosé wine blended with some fruity simple syrup or fruit (fresh or frozen) and lemon juice, a.k.a. the ideal drink to sip on during blazing hot days.
-Think of it as the perfect boozy slushie to fuel some fun day-drinking shenanigans — just a tad sweet, crisp, incredibly refreshing and dangerously delicious!
+Frosé is simply frozen Rosé wine blended with some fruity simple syrup or the whole fruit itself (fresh or frozen) and some lemon juice, a.k.a. the ideal drink to sip on during blazing hot days.
+Think of it as the perfect boozy slushie to fuel some fun day-drinking shenanigans — just a tad sweet, crisp, incredibly refreshing and dangerously delicious!🥂